jgoguen/ansible_playbooks/README.md

   systemd units to start containers on boot.
 - `gw`: This host will be an Internet gateway.
 OpenBSD is assumed.
 This will also configure `rad` for SLAAC advertisement.
-- `mqttd`: This host will be a MQTT server.
-Mosquitto on OpenBSD is assumed.
 - `storage`: This host will provide storage to other hosts.

 ### `certbot_hosts`